gbv/jskos-server/index.md

 ```

 ### Configuration
 You can customize the application settings via a configuration file.
 By default, this configuration file resides in `config/config.json`.
 However, it is possible to adjust this path via the `CONFIG_FILE` environment variable.
-Note that the given path has to be either absolute (i.e. starting with `/`) or relative to the `config/` folder (i.e. it defaults to `./config.json`). **Note** that the path to the configuration file needs to be valid and writable because a `namespace` key will be generated and written to the file if it doesn't currently exist.
+Note that the given path has to be either absolute (i.e. starting with `/`) or relative to the `config/` folder (i.e. it defaults to `./config.json`). **Note** that the path to the configuration file needs to be valid and writable because a `namespace` key will be generated and written to the file if it doesn't currently exist. **Note** that if the file exists and contains invalid JSON data, JSKOS Server will refuse to start.

 Currently, there are only two environment variables:
 - `NODE_ENV` - either `development` (default) or `production`; currently, the only difference is that in `production`, HTTPS URIs are forced for entities created on POST requests.